heutelbeck/sapl-demos/sapl-demo-webflux-filterchain/README.md

 # Demo - Webflux filter chain enforcement

-To add a reactive filter, use the custom AuthorizationManager supplied in the SAPL Spring Security packages by supplying the following configuration in you application:
+To add a reactive filter, use the custom AuthorizationManager supplied in the SAPL Spring Security packages by supplying the following configuration in the application:

 ```java